amberstar/State/README.md

 - Version and migration
 - Automatic code generation from an Xcode data model

-For more information see:  [Xcode Data Modeler / Code Generator Docs](https://github.com/amberstar/State/blob/master/Codegen.md)
+For more information about code generation see:  [Xcode Data Modeler / Code Generator Docs](https://github.com/amberstar/State/blob/master/Codegen.md)

 ##